 - After 2 weeks - 50% refund

-In the event of illness or other serious unforseen circumstances a letter of proof will be required and the full amount refunded.
+In the event of illness or other serious unforeseen circumstances a letter of proof will be required and the full amount refunded.

-If EHRA are to cancel the exam, the full registration fee will be refunded.
+If EHRA is to cancel the exam, the full registration fee will be refunded.
 However, EHRA is not liable for any cost incurred by the cancellation of accommodation and travel arrangements.

 To achieve certification as an EHRA certified cardiac device specialist (ECDS) candidate must complete the 2 levels:

-- Level 1: Pass the exam: Written exam in English consisting of multiple choice questions, held during one of EHRAs annual meetings - EUROPACE or Cardiostim.
+- Level 1: Pass the exam (in English) consisting of multiple choice questions, held during one of EHRA's annual meetings - EHRA EUROPACE or Cardiostim.

 - Level 2: Pass the exam and document practical experience: Once the exam is passed a Logbook must be submitted 3 years* after sitting the exam.

 *The requirements will change for candidates sitting the exam from 2014.
 Please see below.